Observability & Telemetry Manual

 raise

-Use events for key milestones and debug breadcrumbs that don't warrant a full span:
+Use events for key milestones and debug breadcrumbs that don't warrant measuring duration (a full span).
+This is your primary operator tool for adding context to Traces.

 njira.trace.event("policy_decision", {